syntasso/kratix-docs/docs/main/05-reference/05-resources/02-workflows.md

 To allow the Pipeline to access in-cluster secrets, you will need to use Kubernetes RBAC.

-Make sure to target the Platform Cluster and do the following:
+Make sure to target the Platform cluster and do the following:

 1. Create the Secret you'd like to access.
 For example: